Connor O'Riordan: Cambridge United (loan)

 On 12 August 2024, O'Riordan joined Cambridge United on loan for the 2024/25 season.
 On 9 January 2025, he was recalled from his loan.

 Crewe Alexandra (loan)

 On 20 January 2025, O'Riordan returned to Crewe Alexandra on loan for the remainder of the season, and scored his first goal of the loan spell in a 3–0 victory over Barrow at Gresty Road on 22 February 2024.

 Doncaster Rovers (loan)

 On 27 June 2025, O'Riordan joined Doncaster Rovers on loan for the season.
+On 1 January 2026, Grant McCann confirmed that O'Riordan had been recalled by Blackburn Rovers, with the early recall attributed to Blackburn's growing injury crisis.

+Barnsley (loan)

+On 27 August 2026, O'Riordan joined Barnsley on a season-long loan with an option for Barnsley to purchase O'Riordan at the end of the deal.

 International career

 Born in England, he is also eligible to play for Republic of Ireland and Scotland.

 O'Riordan was capped at under-20 level for the Republic of Ireland in March 2022.
 His first call up for the Republic of Ireland U21 team came in March 2023, for a friendly against Iceland U21.
 He won his first U21 cap, starting against Kuwait, on 19 June 2023.

 On 2 October 2023, in an apparent switch of allegiance, Scot Gemmill named O'Riordan in the Scotland U21 squad, but two days later the defender pulled out to represent Ireland instead, and on 5 October was named in the country's U21 squad to play Latvia, gaining a second U21 cap in Ireland's 2–1 victory on 14 October 2023.